St10482946/kindernest/README.md

   5. Ensure mobile-friendly layout without advanced CSS or JavaScript.

 ## Key Features and Functionality
-- Homepage with welcome banner and navigation
+- - Homepage with welcome banner and navigation
 - About page detailing the preschool's philosophy
 - Programs page listing educational and recreational programs
 - Admissions page with enquiry form
 - Gallery page with images and video slideshow
 - Contact page with email, phone, WhatsApp, and Google Maps location
+- Responsive navigation and media queries implemented
+- Buttons and hover/focus effects for better interactivity

 ## Timeline and Milestones
 | Milestone | Description | Date Completed |